pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 Should all of these be first class citizens on the web, with separate rendering systems to adhere to their particular (print) histories?

-## Tangents about MathML
+## Tangents

 ### copy & paste

 The MathML community will frequently point out how "easy" it supposedly is to copy&paste MathML around.

-The reality is that extremely few applications accept MathML, it's a cumbersome process, and MathML is dropped in the process, replaced with whatever internal format is used.
+The reality is that extremely few applications accept MathML, it's a cumbersome process, and MathML is dropped in the end, converted to whatever internal format is used by the target application.

 The primary reason why this myth holds is that MS Word digests MathML.
 However nowadays, MS Word also accepts (reasonable math mode) TeX when pasting into "equation fields" which shows both the limited usefulness of MathML as well as the pervasiveness of (math mode) TeX.
-And of courseWord uses its custom markup syntax internally (and its home-grown technology for braille and voice rendering instead of whatever ATs provide).
+And of course Word uses its custom markup syntax internally (and its home-grown technology for braille and voice rendering instead of whatever ATs provide).

 More importantly, while copy&paste is a worthwhile challenge, it is also a general challenge with web content.
-Copy&pasting website content into any kind of text editor (word processor, email application, TeX sources)is very poorly supported in general.
-While headings might survive, even something as simple as a list can break, tables usually break and "true"web design (e.g., anything CSS) does not survive.
-Even (inline) SVG content is not supported widely (despite being a well supported, self-contained graphics format).
+Copy&pasting website content into any kind of text editor (word processor, email application, TeX sources) is very poorly supported in general.
+While headings might survive, even something as simple as a list can break, tables usually break and "true"web design (e.g., CSS grids) does not survive.
+Even (inline) SVG content is not supported widely (despite being a well-supported, self-contained graphics format).

 This is not at all surprising given how most of the targets are meant to create print layout - and struggle with web layout.
 Why then should equation layout on the web be less complicated than the rest?
 Instead of insisting on broken technology (like print equation layout and specifically MathML), it would be better to think about the more general problem that affects everyone.
+We have to anyway and a niche solution does not move us forward (yes, HTML v3 did have it wrong).

 ### authoring and recreating